vesuxyz/docs/blog/2024-12-05-pools-page-live/index.md

 We’re committed to unlocking the next level for DeFi on Starknet.
 With innovative products, expert curators, and expanding integrations, the journey is just getting started!

-Discover all the new markets approved by the Vesu Team on [vesu.xyz/markets](https://vesu.xyz/markets
+Discover all the new markets on [vesu.xyz/markets](https://vesu.xyz/markets)

 :::note
 Make sure to familiarize yourself with the new pools.
+As Vesu is permissionless, anyone can create a pool, so it’s important to understand the parameters and risks before participating.
 A detailed guide on what to watch out for will be available soon!
 :::

 ### Get Started Today

 Ready to dive in?

+For Creators: Build your own pool and bring your vision to life.
+Start with our [onboarding Docs](https://docs.vesu.xyz/curators/onboarding).

-As user: Visit the updated **[Markets Page](https://vesu.xyz/markets)** page to explore the new pools launched by Re7 Labs.
+For Users: Explore the new pools already launched by Re7 Labs on the updated [Markets page](https://vesu.xyz/markets).

-As creator: Visit the **[Pools Page](https://vesu.xyz/pools)** now and take your DeFi journey to the next level.

-Any questions, feedback or ideas for a new pool?
-Join us on Discord!
+Got questions or ideas for a pool?
+Let us know in Discord.

+🔗 Useful Links

 **Links**
 **Vesu.xyz**: [Earn, Borrow, Multiply!](https://vesu.xyz/)